Cocky Bloody MaryJump to Recipe

 Celery is required, but boring.
 I go with olives, pickles, jalapenos, sweet cherry peppers, and caper berries.

 I skewer everything on a long skewer and BAM.

-The drink is wonderful, but dipping all the garnishes in it and eating them is really fun.
+The Sriracha Bloody Mary is wonderful, but dipping all the garnishes in it and eating them is really fun.

 If I ran a brunch restaurant, I’d charge $10 for this bad boy and you would pay it!

-I’ve only posted one other bloody mary recipe on Macheesmo, but I think this one might be my new favorite recipe.
+I think this Sriracha Bloody Mary might be my new favorite recipe.